-A Dedicated Criminal Defense Lawyer
+A Dedicated Criminal Defense Lawyer for your Federal Case

 Education: After attending George Mason University (Virginia) and New College in Oxford University (Oxford, England), earning a Bachelor of Arts degree in Government and Politics.
 Ms. Laguzzi then matriculated at Boston University School of Law where she received her Juris Doctorate degree.
 Upon graduation, and weighing several job offers around the country, Ms. Laguzzi settled in Philadelphia, Pennsylvania.

 Languages: Ms. Laguzzi attended school in Virginia while simultaneously attending The Argentine School of Washington, D.C. in Maryland.
 As a result, Ms. Laguzzi remains totally bilingual in Spanish and English.
-She remains proficient in French which she has studied for years, having lived in France.
+She remains proficient in French which she has studied for years, and even lived in France.
 Her knowledge of languages aids with clients with strong accents or issues with English as a second language.
 She works with translators of all Asian languages for the benefit of her Asian clients.

 Prior Prosecutor Experience: Ms. Laguzzi began her legal career as an Assistant District Attorney in Philadelphia, where she was personally responsible for thirty to more than seventy (70) cases daily, a higher caseload than most with helped her organizational skills.
 The cases included those ranging from narcotics to more technical crimes such as, driving under the influence, as well as those with more emotional and psychological issues, such as domestic violence matters.
 Her vast jury, and waiver, trial experience allows for the best advice and negotiation in this arena.
+She is also well versed in federal law and can spot issues for appeals and post conviction work that can help reduce sentences, or overturn convictions.

 Legal Community Participation: Ms. Laguzzi has served as a Zone 1 Chair division of the Pennsylvania Bar Association and has sat on the Executive Committee for the Philadelphia Chapter of the Pennsylvania Criminal Defense Lawyers (PACDL) Association.
 She is also an active member of the Federal Bar Association’s Criminal Law Section.
 Notably, Ms. Laguzzi is an investigator for the Judicial Selection Committee, which evaluates judicial candidates by the Philadelphia Bar Association.
 Ms. Laguzzi has volunteered with the Pennsylvania Innocence Project, helping to exonerate wrongly convicted individuals.
 She was invited into the respected Philadelphia Criminal Inn of Courts.
 In 2010, Ms. Laguzzi was recruited to a special committee the Supervising Judge of the Philadelphia Courts to identify and rectify problems within the First Judicial District (Philadelphia).